golang/proposal/design/6282-table-data.md

 Especially in terms of clock cycles per character, `c.Mul(a,b)` is not that bad.

 ## Conclusion

-Matrices are widely used in numerical algorithms, and have been used in computing almost as long as there have been computers.
+Matrices are widely used in numerical algorithms, and have been used in computing arguably even before there were computers.
 With time and effort, Go could be a great language for numerical computing (for all of the same reasons it is a great general-purpose language), but first it needs a rectangular data structure, a "table", built into the language as a